ashyanSpada/expression_engine_rs/README.md

-# expression_engine_rs
+# expression_engine

 ## Introduction

 Expression engine is a library written in pure Rust which provides an engine to compile and execute expressions.
 An expression indicates a string-like sentence that can be executed with some contexts and return a value (mostly, but not limited to, boolean, string and number).

-Expression executor aims to provide an engine for users that can execute complex logics using configurations without recompiling.
+Expression engine aims to provide an engine for users that can execute complex logics using configurations without recompiling.
 It's a proper alternative as the basis to build business rule engines.

 ## Usage